Investing in Our Communities

 Charitable Contributions: How to Apply

-Bank of Marin receives and reviews hundreds of requests each year.
-Please read these guidelines and provide the following information for consideration.
-Unfortunately, we cannot contribute to all deserving programs.
+Bank of Marin receives and reviews hundreds of requests each year and we cannot contribution to all deserving programs.
+Please read grant request guidelines and provide the following information for consideration:

 - The organization’s mission statement